zeromq/libzmq/builds/msvc/readme.txt

      cd build
      ./build.bat

 This requires that the CMD.EXE be created using the DevStudio Tools link to create a CMD.EXE window.
+Also, make sure that the name of the project folder is libzmq (not e.g. libzmq-master) as this is required for correct linking.

 Visual Studio product and C++ compiler Versions: